SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond.

 (factory turnbuckle)

-Notice the 1/4" diameter T-bolt.
-It is can pivot to 2000.
+Notice the 1/4" diameter T-bolt and thinner toggle.
+It is not quite as strong but can pivot to 2000.

 FULL TIME FLOATING - If the boat stays in the water permanently, it is OK to use a cotter pin.
 Few people bend a cotter pin properly as many spread the ends only 900 creating the perfect hooks to snag things.
 To bend it properly, the ends should be turned back all the way to themselves, creating a circle on each side.
 If properly installed they don't fail and cannot snag things.
-Owing to the small radius bend, they can crack due to metal fatigue if straightened.
+Owing to this small radius bend, they can crack due to metal fatigue if straightened.
 For this reason use it only once.
 A SS cotter pin is slow to install, requiring tools, sometimes has a nasty habit of snagging things and it is difficult to find the correct diameter today.

-PART TIME FLOATING - If the boat is ramp launched a split ring is the preferred choice where you may be pressed to move quickly.
+PART TIME FLOATING - If the boat is ramp launched a split ring is the preferred choice where you may be pressed to work quickly.
 The split ring is quick to install, requires no tools and doesn't snag things.
 Rings are generally more available today than SS cotter pins.
 While a ring is quick to install, (you knew this was coming) they too have their weakness.
 Rings are manufactured in various diameters and wire gauge (thickness) to match size or load.
 If you install a thin wire ring that leaves slop in the hole, it probably can't stop a pin from sliding out.
 The ring gets elongated as the pin slides out.
 Sometimes a worn ring turns off with vibration.
 I don't have the time to watch how this happens but I have seen several rings that were just about ready to drop on the deck.
 All of them were light gauge wire.
 There are good designs that can't slip off but they are difficult to find.

 A friend was sailing his SJ28 downwind in heavy air when he noticed the boom lowering ever so gently into the cockpit.
 Thinking that the mainsail halyard had let go he walked to the front of the cockpit to pull it in.
 He didn't know it but the clevis pin on the forestay had let go while he was sailing downwind.
 In reality the mast was loose and it was only the wind pressure pushing the sails forward that kept it standing.
 Despite all efforts the mast fell.
 In the post analysis of the trouble we are pretty sure the clevis pin slipped (downhill) till the LIGHT gauge split ring was against the turnbuckle clevis.
 When the pull from the mast was great enough, the strain on the clevis pin became unbalanced ever so slightly, forcing the loose clevis pin to slip down hill with a split ring in tow.
 The light gauge elongated ring didn't offer enough resistance to prevent the pin from slipping through the turnbuckle.
 A clevis pin diameter that is not matched to the hole in the chain plate can cause the hole to deform or bend/crack the pin.
 The diameter of the pin MUST match the diameter of the hole or there will be concentration of stress where the side of the pin touches the hole.
 A pin that is smaller than the hole will eventually tilt and strain the split ring.